I got bemused looks when I told people I was going to Poland.

 and Kwidzyn.
 The cathedral here had a seriously good museum – though I might suggest renaming the Latrine Tower (left) to something a little less … prosaic.

 Wildlife seemed less shy than I’m used to.
 White storks were in every village; on almost every farm.

-encouraged to nest on artificial nesting platforms; traditionally old wagon wheels.
+and encouraged to nest on artificial nesting platforms – traditionally old wagon wheels.

 I struggled to identify these handsome (if shameless) insects – fire beetles perhaps?
-(Many thanks to Amelia at A French Garden who has identified these as firebugs, Pyrrhocoris apterus).
+(Many thanks to Amelia at A French Garden who has identified them as firebugs, Pyrrhocoris apterus).

 Travelling with my brother, I stayed for a couple of nights south of Gdansk and

 east of the Vistula; near the town of Kwidzyn.
 Being an eager and voracious eater of gherkins, I had come across the name before.

 (This old pickle jar now holds pellet food for The Priory carp).

 We stayed at the charming Bialy Dwor – a comfortable former manor house

 where I ate the best haunch of venison imaginable.
 But sadly not a whole one.
 My starter of smoked goose with a wild strawberry dressing had my brother snoring into his soup, as I droned on and on about how perfect it was.
 (Despite an expectation of indeterminate brown stews, dumplings and no vegetables, our food in Poland was excellent).